-To date, we have 12 registered federal trademarks with the United States Patent and Trademark Office, six California state trademark registrations and two Illinois state trademark registrations.
 We own over 100 website domains, including www.lowellfarms.com, and numerous social media accounts across all major platforms.
+We presently do not hold any federal or state trademark registrations.
 Lowell Farms maintains strict standards and operating procedures regarding its intellectual property, including the regular use of nondisclosure, confidentiality, and intellectual property assignment agreements.